mayadata-io/cstorpoolauto/docs/design.md

     #
     # Defaults to the minimum value from below:
     # - number of allowed nodes or
-    # - number of kubernetes nodes or
+    # - number of available kubernetes nodes or
     # - 3
-    minPools:
+    minPoolCount:

     # Maximum number of cstor pool instances
     #
     # Default: minPools + 2
     # Note: can be same as minimum count of pools
-    maxPools:
+    maxPoolCount:

     # Eligible nodes that can hold cstor pool instances
+    #
+    # Note: User needs to fill these
     allowedNodes:
         nodeSelectorTerms:
         -   matchLabels: